trinity-team/mass-recovery/README.md

 - Object Name is not optional
 - Header row for columns used are not optional
 - Undefined Cluster/Datastore will use last known locations
+- VMware and Datastore data is cached locally, in the event that recoveries DO NOT kick off, delete the cache/*.ds file and rerun.

 ## Recommended Configuration Changes
 ### ESX Hosts